OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

     Sect<7.3.3>

 The OMG DDSI-RTPS specification gives the following simple description that forms the basis for the discovery approach used by OpenDDS and the two different protocols used to accomplish the discovery operations.
-The excerpt from the OMG DDSI-RTPS specification Section 8.5.1 is as follows:
+The excerpt from the :omgspec:`rtps:8.5.1` is as follows:

-"The RTPS specification splits up the discovery protocol into two independent protocols:
+  The RTPS specification splits up the discovery protocol into two independent protocols:

-1.
-Participant Discovery Protocol
+  1. Participant Discovery Protocol

-2.
-Endpoint Discovery Protocol
+  2. Endpoint Discovery Protocol

   A Participant Discovery Protocol (PDP) specifies how Participants discover each other in the network.
   Once two Participants have discovered each other, they exchange information on the Endpoints they contain using an Endpoint Discovery Protocol (EDP).
-Apart from this causality relationship, both protocols can be considered independent."
+  Apart from this causality relationship, both protocols can be considered independent.

 The configuration options discussed in this section allow a user to specify property values to change the behavior of the Simple Participant Discovery Protocol (SPDP) and/or the Simple Endpoint Discovery Protocol (SEDP) default settings.